 Kelsey and Cammille Grammer Divorce Settlement:

-When Kelsey Grammer and Cammille Grammer finalize their divorce, she is set to receive a $50 million cash settlement.
+When Kelsey Grammer and Cammille Grammer finalized their divorce, she reportedly received a $50 million cash settlement.